lampkicking/charm-ntp/README.md

 Overview
 --------

-NTP provides network based time services to ensure synchronization of time across computers.
+Network Time Protocol is a network-based time service to ensure synchronization of time across a network of computers.
+It is defined in RFC5905.

 Usage